Paul Morgan (judge)

 Sir Paul Hyacinth Morgan (born 17 August 1952), styled The Hon.
-Mr Justice Morgan, is a judge of the High Court of England and Wales.
+Mr Justice Morgan, was until his retirement on 30 September 2021 a judge of the High Court of England and Wales.

 He was educated at St Columb's College and Peterhouse, Cambridge.

-He was called to the bar at Lincoln's Inn in 1975.
-He has been a judge of the High Court of Justice (Chancery Division) since 2007.
+He was called to the bar at Lincoln's Inn in 1975 and was appointed a judge of the High Court of Justice (Chancery Division) in 2007.